PrestaShop/prestashop.github.io/news/_posts/2020-06-18-about-bc-breaks.md

 - developers decide to deprecate part of code A
 - developers put a deprecation message inside code A, warning users that "code A is deprecated and you should stop using it because it will soon be removed" however they keep it working for now
-- when next major version is released, code A is gone
+- when next major version is released, the deprecated part of code A is gone

 You can see a very recent example in [Pull Request 19657](https://github.com/PrestaShop/PrestaShop/pull/19657/files#diff-f31f293b83e5d491f378ab486297a67bR196).